BaltimoreOpenAir/222.github.io/index.md

 # Baltimore Open Air

-We're building 300 weather and air quality stations for the Baltimore area using a device we designed that we call our WeatherCubes.
+We're building 300 weather and air quality stations for the Baltimore area.
-They measure temperature, relative humidity, ozone, and nitrogen dioxide.
+The stations measure temperature, relative humidity, ozone, and nitrogen dioxide.
-The WeatherCubes will be placed outside throughout the Baltimore area and send information in near-real time to the internet.
+We call them WeatherCubes--- we plan to place them throughout the Baltimore area and send information in near-real time to the internet.

+Expect the first stations to roll out this spring and summer.

 [News](news.md)
 [About us](about.md)